Betfsh/news_correlation_10ac_week0-/README.md

 - **Database Schema Design**: Designed a schema for PostgreSQL to store ML features.
 - **Data Loading**: Loaded data from CSV into PostgreSQL database for efficient storage and retrieval.

+## Task 4: Dashboards

+- **Streamlit Dashboard**: Designed and implemented a Streamlit dashboard to visualize EDA and model prediction results.